O-Luhishi/Python-Packet-Sniffer/README.md

 # Python-Packet-Sniffer
-> Packet Sniffer Created In Python 3

-> Allows user to monitor traffic running through the local network

-> Can view:

-  >Source

-  >Target host

-  >Type of protocol e.g. UDP/TCP

-> Requires Python (3)

-> Can only be run by privileged/administrative users
+## Overview

+Packet Sniffer created in Python 3.
+Allows you to monitor traffic running through local network.
+Allows the user to be able to view Source of the packets, Target host and the type of protocol used e.g. UDP/TCP.

+## Requirement
+  - Python 3.x
+  - Privileged/Administrative Rights
+  - Linux or Windows Operating System